dennisbartol/Dig-Clock/README.md

 ##### 🕑 Digital clock - with light and dark mode.

-🕒
+- 🕒

-Dark and light mode is added and removed through
+- 🌗 Dark and light mode is added and removed through an if-else function,.